pajlads/DinkPlugin/docs/json-examples.md

 The items are valued at GE prices (when possible) if the user has not disabled the `Use actively traded price` base RuneLite setting.
 Otherwise, the store price of the item is used.

 The `extra.party` field is only populated for raids loot (i.e., COX, TOA, TOB).

+The `extra.npcId` field is populated only if the `category` is NPC or PICKPOCKET.

 ### Slayer